riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 The three types of counterfactuals that will concern us are: causal, conditional/evidential, and logical/subjunctive.
-The distinctions between these are explained clearly in the [FDT paper](https://arxiv.org/pdf/1710.05060.pdf) so I recommend reading that (and I won't explain them here).
+The distinctions between these are explained clearly in the [FDT paper](https://arxiv.org/pdf/1710.05060.pdf) so I recommend reading that (and I won’t explain them here).

 In the expected utility formula, if the probability factor looks like